 - The name and address of the resident agent

-- The name, signature, and phone number for the LLC's organizer
+- The name, signature, and phone number of the LLC's organizer

-- Whether the LLC is being formed for a specified time period or will be perpetual
+- Whether the LLC is being formed for a specified time or will be perpetual

-- The names of the owners (usually referred to as "members") and the ownership structure
+- The names of the business owners (usually referred to as "members") and the ownership structure

-- How the company's profits and losses will be distributed among the members
+- How to distribute the company's profits and losses among the members

-- Whether its owners will manage the LLC or whether operational decisions will be delegated to managers
+- Whether its owners will manage the LLC or delegate operational decisions to managers

 - How much capital was contributed by each owner, their ownership share, and voting rights

 - Procedures for adding or removing members from the LLC

 Since there is no standard format for drafting an LLC operating agreement, you can feel free to address any other necessary issues.
 Unlike your articles of organization, you do not file your LLC's operating agreement with the state, and its terms are available to the public.